fiskaltrust/rollout-doc/technical-operations/scenarios.md

 ![Main POS-System for multiple Terminals](../technical-operations/scenarios/images/scenario-5B-RR.png "Main POS-System for multiple Terminals")

 ### Data center as operational environment
+This scenarios works best in centralized system architectures.
+Many POS systems or terminals can be connected to the hosted version of the fiskaltrust.Middleware, which is operated either in fiskaltrust's or the users datacenter.
+In countries where remote signing is allowed (Austria and France), this is the generally recommended solution, as it does not require any locally installed Middleware instances.

 ![Main POS-System for multiple Terminals](../technical-operations/scenarios/images/scenario-6-RR.png "Main POS-System for multiple Terminals")

-Several terminals are connected to the fiskaltrust.middleware in our data center or the one of your choice via an online POS-System.

 | Facts | Description  |
 |:----------------------:|:----------------------|